 Two, that’s right I said two codex entries for the price of one, my friends!
 That’s the kind of deal that you can only get here in the Craftworlds codex, so step right up and take a gander at the amazing fighter of fighters, the predator of the skies, the Crimson Hunter!
-Click to read on, or check out the Tactics Corner for more great reviews and strategies.
+Click to read the CA2018 updated article, or check out the Tactics Corner for more great reviews and strategies.

 Crimson Hunters are one of the more unusual aspects seen on the Eldar craftworlds; unlike the warriors of most other aspect shrines, they do not practice personal combat but instead learn to excel in the piloting of their chosen vehicle, the Nightshade Interceptor.
 They train in enormous, enclosed “mazes” of crystalline glass where two Hunters will weave, dodge, swoop, and dive, fighting for superior positioning with which to “kill” their opponent.
 In practice battles, these kills are achieved by painting their opponent with a beam of harmless laser light- but when war comes, the limiters on their laser weapons are removed and they shred targets with lethal gouts of burning energy.